 The Treaty Land Sharing Network is a group of farmers, ranchers, and other landholders who have come together to begin the crucial work of honouring Treaties.
 In the spirit of sharing the land, we welcome First Nations and Métis people to access the land that we farm to practice their way of life.
-We are committed to implementing the Treaty relationship, engaging in ongoing learning together as we practice being Treaty people, and establishing a different way forward for rural Saskatchewan.
+We are committed to implementing Treaty relationships and engaging in ongoing learning together as we practice being Treaty people in the prairies.

 Land is fundamental to Indigenous ways of life.